 Skip to content

-Hay fever season is officially here.
+Allergy season happens every year.
 With the spring sunshine, comes a certain amount of misery to sufferers across the Western Hemisphere every year.
 However, with mounting evidence linking gut health with allergies, we might have the answer to all of your allergy woes!

 To find out more about allergies and the role that our gut bacteria can have in the development of allergies please read on, or if you are short of time and have a particular aspect you want to know more about, you can use the following headings to jump straight to it.

 The definition of an allergy is the reaction of the body to a specific food or substance1 but what exactly does this mean?
 What type of reactions can we expect to see?

 We know that allergies can take many different forms, encompassing reactions ranging from mild to dangerous anaphylactic reactions.
 I think most of us are familiar with one of the most well known food allergens, nuts, and especially peanuts.
 There has also been the introduction of legislation in the USA to inform customers of the presence of 8 of the most serious food allergens.

 The reason for this is that a true allergy involves the immune system, and in particular a specific immunoglobulin called IgE (a type of antibody), which is implicated in anaphylaxis.

 For some sufferers, allergies are an invisible and sometimes life-threatening consideration which can dominate their daily lives.